RevealBi/Documentation/docs/user/visualization-types/choropleth-map.md

 <a name='location-data'></a>
 ## Data Requirements for Location Data

-Analytics has a great variety of predefined maps available for your choropleth visualizations.
+Reveal has a great variety of predefined maps available for your choropleth visualizations.
 The minimum information required to provide in your data set is:

   - Quantitative data (values) for a given location.